KristofferTroncoso/rheastagram/src/kanban.md

 * turn off autocapitalization on login form. attribute is "autocapitalization"
 * Fix pages to actually make it DRY. like gatsby pages.
 It shouldn't be typing and repeating the same styling for each file.
+* why is userpage using listusers graphql query. doesnt it only need getuser?

 # In Progress